Haivision/srt/docs/apps/srt-live-transmit.md

 NOTE: Don't use square brackets syntax in the **adapter** parameter specification, as in this case only the host is expected.

-3. If you bind to an IPv6 wildcard (with listener mode or when using the `bind` option), setting the `ipv6only` option to 0 or 1 is obligatory, as it is a part of the binding definition.
-If you set it to 1, the binding will concern only IPv6 local addresses, and if you set it to 0, it will concern both IPv4 and IPv6 local addresses.
+3. If you bind to an IPv6 wildcard address (with listener mode, or when using the `bind` option), setting the `ipv6only` option to 0 or 1 is obligatory, as it is a part of the binding definition.
+If you set it to 1, the binding will apply only to IPv6 local addresses, and if you set it to 0, it will apply to both IPv4 and IPv6 local addresses.
 See the [`SRTO_IPV6ONLY`](../API/API-socket-options.md#SRTO_IPV6ONLY) option description for details.